 However, it is true that by the middle of the nineteenth century, Solitaire gained momentum in France and England.
 One hundred years later, our modern solitaire games started emerging.
-Many books describing even more variations were written in that period.
+Many books describing even more variations emerged in that period.

 Booming in the 1980s

 When working on Windows 3.0, Microsoft wanted to add a couple of games to their basic version.
 Alongside the popular Minesweeper, they chose Solitaire, which an intern was working on at the time.
-There was a crucial advantage to Solitaire in Windows: Users could playfully learn to use the mouse and the concept of drag and drop.
-Nowadays, it might sound strange that someone did not know how to use a mouse.
-But back in 1990, when Windows 3.0 was released, it was not yet common for all PCs to have a mouse.
+The idea was playfully teaching users how to use the mouse and the drag and drop concept, which was pretty new in 1990.
+With Windows 98, the spider joined the gang!
+And until 2013’s Windows 8.1, Microsoft always included Spider Solitaire with the operating system, which explains the game’s high profile.